 Large stocks of pulpwood but stocks of sawlogs have decreasedStatistik - 01 September 2020

-Total stocks of coniferous sawlogs, pulpwood and chips are estimated to have reached 9.5 million cubic metres as of December 31, 2019.
-This is an increase of 15 percent since the previous year.
-We haven't seen such large volumes in stock at year-end since 2008.
+According to statistics from the Swedish Forest Agency, stocks of coniferous sawlogs, pulpwood and chips are estimated to have reached 9.1 million cubic metres as of June 30, 2020.
+This is a decrease of 10 percent since the same date last year.

 Roundwood prices decrease all over SwedenStatistik - 25 August 2020